01 of 04

 04 of 04

-You can spend days trying to find the perfect cooking grate for your flowerpot and end up placing a single burger patty on it, one at a time.
-Or you can choose the smart path and go with kebabs for your flowerpot cookout.
+You can spend days trying to find the perfect cooking grate for your flowerpot and end up placing a single burger patty on it, one at a time, or you can choose to go with kebabs for your flowerpot cookout.
 A 10-inch flowerpot grill can hold three good sized kebabs and cook them in about 10 minutes.
 Since you have the pot handy your guests can take turns grilling up a wide range of foods (over the course of two hours) when the flowerpot grill remains hot.